pomme-clic/s-money-documentation/docs/docs/payments/P2P.md

 ## What is a P2P transfer ?

 P2P transfer translates to "Peer to Peer transfer".
-It's a way to transfer money from one of your customer to another one.
+It's a way to transfer money from one of own customer to another one.
-This method of transfer exists to avoid processing by the banking network since both customer are hosted on the same platform.
+This method of transfer exists to avoid processing by the banking network since both customer have their bank account in the same bank.

 ### Advantages of P2P transfers
 Making a P2P instead of a classic Sepa Credit Transfer (SCT) has several pros :
  - The transfer is made immediatly.
-No need to suffer the banking network delay.
+No banking network delays.
  - The transfer is free.
 No banking network means no fees.